godotengine/godot-docs/classes/class_resourceimportertexture.rst

 :ref:`int<class_int>` **roughness/mode** = ``0`` :ref:`🔗<class_ResourceImporterTexture_property_roughness/mode>`

 The color channel to consider as a roughness map in this texture.
-Only effective if Roughness > Src Normal is not empty.
+Only effective if :ref:`roughness/src_normal<class_ResourceImporterTexture_property_roughness/src_normal>` is not empty.

 .. rst-class:: classref-item-separator